Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 | Metrics data      | 731 Days (Two years + 1)                       | 7 years         |
 | Transactions data | 7 Days (Business Insights / Consumer Insights) | N/A             |

-As shown in the table above, the transaction data is available in the Business/Consumer Insights API Traffic for only one week before being deleted from Amplify Enterprise Marketplace.
-However, the data might still be available on the gateway that hosted them initially.
+The Transactions data is available in the Business/Consumer Insights API Traffic for only one week before being deleted from Amplify Enterprise Marketplace.

+{{< alert title="Note" color="primary" >}}Transactions data is not archived; however, the data may still be available on the gateway that hosted them initially.{{< /alert >}}

 ## Communication ports